Here's Why Many South Africans May Believe Oscar Pistorius Is Innocent

-South African Olympic track star Oscar Pistorius is awaiting a verdict on charges that he murdered his model girlfriend Reeva Steenkamp on Valentine’s Day last year.
+South African Olympic track star Oscar Pistorius is standing trial for the alleged murder of his model girlfriend Reeva Steenkamp, whom he shot and killed on Valentine’s Day last year.

 He has pleaded not guilty to the charges and denies murdering her, claiming he fired four shots through a locked bathroom door because he thought she was an intruder.